baehyunsol/SOL_doc/data_types.md

 a[3:10:2]               # SOL and Python has indentical syntax for slicing a list #
 # In case you don't know, it's [start:end:step] #
 a[::-1]                # reverse a list #

+# Creating and indexing a slice object for a list takes O(1) time. #
+# Doing other operations takes O(n) time because it has to create a new object. #